ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

 {:shortdesc: .shortdesc}
 {:step: data-tutorial-type='step'}

-# Mount iSCSI LUN on Red Hat Enterprise Linux 8
+# Mount iSCSI LUN on Ubuntu 20
-{: #mountingRHEL8}
+{: #mountingUbu20}
 {: toc-content-type="tutorial"}
 {: toc-services=""}
 {: toc-completion-time="1h"}

-This tutorial guides you through how to mount a {{site.data.keyword.blockstoragefull}} volume on a server with the Red Hat Enterprise Linux&reg; 8 operating system.
+This tutorial guides you through how to mount a {{site.data.keyword.blockstoragefull}} volume on a server with the  Ubuntu 20.04 Server Edition operating system.
 Complete the following steps to connect a Linux&reg;-based {{site.data.keyword.cloud}} Compute instance to a multipath input/output (MPIO) iSCSI storage volume.
 You're going to create two connections from one network interface of your host to two target IP addresses of the storage array.
 {:shortdesc}

 Before you begin, make sure the host that is accessing the {{site.data.keyword.blockstorageshort}} volume is authorized correctly.
 {:important}

 ## Authorizing the host
-{: #authhostrhel}
+{: #authhostubu20}

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 From the **menu**, select **Classic Infrastructure**.
 2. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**.